lanzv/SongChordsRecognizer/WebSongChordsRecognizer/ReadMe.md

 #### ***/index***

-Default index page where you can upload and process and audio file with any of provided models.
+Default index page where you can upload and process an audio file with any of provided models.

 - Method: GET
 - Arguments: None